leorickli/bike-company-etl-aws/README.md

 4. SCRIPT development for data analysis.
 5. (optional) Create a report in any data visualization tool.

-The AWS platform was used to create the necessary infrastructure because I believe it offers the best solution for the promoted activity, in addition to already having the experience and the Solutions Architect certification on the platform.
+The AWS platform was used to create the necessary infrastructure because I believe it offers the best solution for the promoted activity.
+In addition, I do already have experience and the Solutions Architect certification on the platform.
 The following AWS tools and others were used:

 - **RDS:** An RDBMS (Relational Database Management System) tool will be used as it best meets the proposal.
 The chosen database was MySQL 8.0.33, Single-AZ, db.t3.micro with 20GB of General Purpose SSD storage (gp3), automatic backup, and access with public IP, maintaining the free-tier architecture.
 The data presented does not have a considerable size so we do not need a robust database in processing to meet the required situation.
 - **S3:** It will be created a bucket for the [cleaned files](https://github.com/leorickli/rox-test/tree/main/cleaned_files) that were created based on the raw files provided.